-The ayurvedic way of life is all about having a well-established daily routine, wholesome food and quality sleep.
-Ancient scriptures claim that having a consistent routine brings regularity in mind and body that boosts energy, promotes clarity in thoughts and emotions and heightens physical and mental functions.
+The Ayurvedic way of life is all about having a well-established daily routine, wholesome food and quality sleep.
+Ancient scriptures claim that having a consistent routine brings regularity in mind and body that boosts energy, promotes clarity in thoughts and emotions, and heightens physical and mental functions.
 Let’s see some of the must-do morning rituals according to Ayurveda.

 Rise and shine before the Sun

 Ayurvedic practitioners suggest waking up at least 1-2 hours before sunrise.
 The time between 3-6 A.M. is considered most sattva (calm and serene) which aids the brain to be highly functional and refreshes the senses.
 The clear and calm surrounding helps to learn anything faster with better focus and with ease.
-Besides, starting the day early allows you to effectively plan the day and stay organised which is one of the keys to success.
+Besides, starting the day early allows you to effectively plan the day and stay organized which is one of the keys to success.

 Start with a positive thought

-Before getting out of bed, just close your eyes and connect with your inner-self.
+Before getting out of bed, just close your eyes and connect with your inner self.
 No matter where you are in life, each day starts fresh and there is always hope to change for the better.
 Take a deep breath and tell yourself to seize the day.
-Starting your day with a positive thought will havea significant effect on your mood and level of productivity over the remaining hours of the day.
+Starting your day with a positive thought will have a significant effect on your mood and level of productivity over the remaining hours of the day.

 Evacuate the bowels

-Irregular bowel evacuation causes the accumulation of toxins in the body and leads to various health concerns and imbalance in doshas.
+Irregular bowel evacuation causes the accumulation of toxins in the body and leads to various health concerns and imbalances in doshas.
 Drinking 1-2 glasses of lukewarm water in the empty stomach creates a natural urge to defecate.
 A proper bowel movement also keeps the body light and active.